cds-astro/tutorials/README.md

 ### [6.
 Advanced usage of HiPS and MOC](Notebooks/6_Advanced_usage_of_HiPS_and_MOC.ipynb)

 This tutorial is centred on using HiPS and MOC to efficiently reach your science goals.
 In particular it will help you answer questions such as: What is the footprint of my imaging survey?
 Where on the sky do we have low foreground extinction?
 Where do these two regions overlap?
 How can I get interesting catalogue entries within these regions?
-We build our own MOCs from a set of images and for an all-sky survey, where pixel values are within a certain range.
-We then move on to query catalogues within an intersection of these MOCs.
+This questions are answered by building MOCs from a set of images.
+We also build a MOC from the pixel values of an all-sky survey.
+We then move on to query catalogues in an intersection of these MOCs.

 ## Additional tutorials used in conferences and schools